-In April 2020, the Company completed an underwritten public offering of 9,613,365 shares of its common stock (including 1,034,483 shares of common stock purchased by RSL and the full exercise of the underwriters' option to purchase 1,253,917 additional shares of common stock) at a price to the public of \$4.50 per share, for net proceeds to the Company of approximately \$131.0 million, after deducting underwriting discounts and commissions and estimated offering expenses.
+In April 2020, the Company completed an underwritten public offering of 9,613,365 shares of its common stock (including 1,034,483 shares of common stock purchased by RSL and the full exercise of the underwriters' option to purchase 1,253,917 additional shares of common stock) at a price to the public of \$4.50 per share, for net proceeds to the Company of approximately \$131.0 million, after deducting underwriting discounts and commissions and offering expenses.

-On May 12, 2020, the Company achieved the first milestone earnout under the Share Exchange Agreement and, as a result, 10,000,000 shares of the Company's common stock were issued to former stockholders of ISL, (including 8,773,969 shares of common stock issued to RSL) pursuant to thereto.
-In addition, upon the satisfaction of this condition and pursuant to the Sponsor Restricted Stock Agreement, 900,000 shares of the sponsor restricted shares vested and are no longer subject to forfeiture.
+On May 12 and September 17, 2020, the Company achieved the First Earnout Milestone and the Second Earnout Milestone, respectively, under the Share Exchange Agreement (See Note 3).
+As a result, the Company issued all of the 20,000,000 Earnout Shares to the Sellers, (including 17,547,938 Earnout Shares issued to RSL) in the six months ended September 30, 2020.
+In addition, upon the achievement of the First Earnout Milestone and the Second Earnout Milestone and pursuant to the Sponsor Restricted Stock Agreement, all of the 1,800,000 Sponsor Restricted Shares vested and are no longer subject to forfeiture.